 Loan rates change on a daily basis based on current economic indicators of the real estate market.
 And rates are different in different parts of the state (property in Phoenix or Tucson is obviously going to be worth more than property in Bisbee, for example.)
 What’s more, different lenders usually have different rates!

-While we can’t tell you what the current rates are exactly, we can tell you that you that you should “shop around” and do your own research to find out which lender is offering the best deal in your area.
+We can’t tell you what the current rates are exactly; they change every day at different lenders’.
+Instead, we can tell you for certain that you that you should “shop around” and do your own research.
+Then you can find out which lender is offering the best deal in your area.

 Do you have to be a first-time home buyer for an FHA loan in Arizona?